Skip to content

 Initialize the database:

-podman compose exec userli bin/console doctrine:schema:create
+podman compose exec userli bin/console doctrine:migrations:migrate --no-interaction

-docker compose exec userli bin/console doctrine:schema:create
+docker compose exec userli bin/console doctrine:migrations:migrate --no-interaction

-Install sample data:
+Load sample data:

 podman compose exec userli bin/console doctrine:fixtures:load